Universities sound alarm as coronavirus cases emerge just days into classes — 530 at one campus

-“The rise we’ve seen in recent days is unacceptable, and if unchecked, threatens our ability to complete the rest of the semester on campus,” University of Alabama President Stuart Bell said at a news conference Monday, five days after classes resumed, as the mayor of Tuscaloosa temporarily closed bars and warned that the local health system could become overwhelmed.
+“The rise we’ve seen in recent days is unacceptable, and if unchecked, threatens our ability to complete the rest of the semester on campus,” University of Alabama President Stuart Bell said at a news conference on Monday, five days after classes resumed, as the mayor of Tuscaloosa temporarily closed bars and warned that the local health system could become overwhelmed.

-While a growing number of schools have backed off of reopening, opting instead for online classes, others are hoping a host of new rules and adaptations can keep the coronavirus at bay.
+While a growing number of schools have backed off reopening, opting instead for online classes, others are hoping that a host of new rules and adaptations can keep the coronavirus at bay.
 They are requiring masks, mandating testing and threatening students and campus groups with penalties for partying.
-Ohio State University alone said this week that it has suspended 228 students over virus-related violations.
+Ohio State University said this week that it had suspended 228 students for virus-related violations.

-Despite the precautions, schools are quickly discovering large outbreaks that have prompted new soul-searching about their students’ commitment to social distancing and universities’ ability to deliver even a dramatically transformed on-campus experience.
-Speaking Monday, Bell declined to blame young people’s lack of caution and emphasized that it is on the university to work with everyone to minimize infections.
+Despite the precautions, schools are quickly discovering large outbreaks that have prompted new soul-searching about students’ commitment to social distancing and universities’ ability to deliver even a dramatically transformed on-campus experience.
+Speaking Monday, Bell declined to blame young people’s lack of caution and emphasized that it is up to the university to work with everyone to minimize infections.

 “Our challenge is not the students,” Bell said, though he acknowledged that multiple students are facing discipline for breaking coronavirus rules.
 “Our challenge is the virus.”